 - During our last meeting, I noted that some participants suggested including a reference to "traditional and indigenous knowledge" in paragraph 1 (a) (iii).
 I believe there is merit to this idea, and it also aligns with the principles of the BBNJ, which has several references to using "traditional and indigenous knowledge", see for example, draft articles 18(c)(iii) and 21 (5) of the BBNJ Agreement. - One participant suggested using the term "precautionary principle" instead of "precautionary approach" in paragraph 2 (a).
-However, I propose to keep the term "precautionary principle" as
+However, I propose to keep the term "precautionary principle" as this is the term mostly used, e.g., see the 2011-Advisory Opinion from ITLOS on "Responsibilities and Obligations of States Sponsoring persons and entities with respect to activities in the Area".
+See, in particular, paras 125-135 in the section entitled "precautionary principle" in the Opinion.

-- this is the term mostly used, e.g., see the 2011-Advisory Opinion from ITLOS on "Responsibilities and Obligations of States Sponsoring persons and entities with respect to activities in the Area".
-See, in particular, paras 125-135 in the section entitled "precautionary principle" in the Opinion. - During the negotiations of the President's text on regulation 31 (on "Reasonable regard for other activities in the Marine Environment") it was proposed to have a reference in the present text to ensure that exploitation under an exploitation contract is carried out with reasonable regard for climate mitigation and ecosystems in the area, explicitly referring to "carbon burial", "sequestration" and "nutrients recycling" and that it should be included somewhere in our regulations instead of in regulation 31.
+- It is important that the definition of the Marine Environment encompasses all elements to be preserved and protected.
+Indeed, Underwater Cultural Heritage is, in my opinion, one of the elements.
+However, I suggest moving the definition to the Schedule and to include it in the definition of "Marine Environment" - The term "Mitigation" is used in several places in the draft regulations, in particular in this text, and is a defined term in the Schedule.
+Therefore, it is suggested to agree on a standard way of referring to mitigation.
+One group has proposed the following three options: - o Use the word "Mitigation", which is capitalised indicating it is a defined term - Expand the reference to "Mitigation as defined in the Schedule - Full elaboration by stating "Mitigation, that is, avoid, minimize, rectify, reduce, and as a last resort, offset, where agreed" - During the negotiations of the President's text on regulation 31 (on "Reasonable regard for other activities in the Marine Environment") it was proposed to have a reference in the present text to ensure that exploitation under an exploitation contract is carried out with reasonable regard for climate mitigation and ecosystems in the area, explicitly referring to "carbon burial", "sequestration" and "nutrients recycling" and that it should be included somewhere in our regulations instead of in regulation 31.
 Some participants noted on the other hand, that they preferred to have this addition completely deleted.
 I propose that it could be inserted as a new litra "g" in paragraph 2.
 I invite for views on this.